auth-xyz/clicky/docs/README.md

 ### CLIcky

-**clicky** is a simple C++ library for handling command-line arguments and flags.
-It allows you to define flags and arguments, parse input, and display formatted help messages.
-You can easily add required or optional arguments, set default values for flags, and access both positional and named arguments.
-The library supports aliases for flags and arguments, ensures all required arguments are provided, and presents clear, color-coded help information for better usability.
+**clicky** is a simple C++ library for handling command-line arguments and options.
+It allows you to define options and arguments, parse input, and display formatted help messages.
+You can easily add required or optional arguments, set default values for options, and access both positional and named arguments.
+The library supports aliases for options and arguments, ensures all required arguments are provided, and presents clear, color-coded help information for better usability.

 ----